suryakarmakar/nodejs-programming/README.md

 Thus, Node.js can handle thousands of concurrent connections without blocking even though it runs JavaScript on a single main thread.

-4. Bringing It All Together

-Here’s the complete flow when you run a Node.js script:

-1. Startup: Node.js starts a C++ program that initializes V8, libuv, and loads Node.js core modules.

-2. Parsing: Your JavaScript file is parsed and compiled into machine code by the V8 engine.

-3. Execution: Node.js executes your JavaScript code synchronously.
-If an asynchronous operation is encountered (e.g., reading a file, network request), it is offloaded.

-4. Handling Async: libuv handles the async operation.
-Node.js continues executing other code without blocking.

-5. Event Loop: When async operations finish, their callbacks are added to the task queue, and the event loop picks them up and executes.

-6. Process Exit: When no more work (timers, network handles, async operations) is left, Node.js exits the process cleanly.

 ### How Node.js Works Internally ?

-Introduction
+Introduction:

-At first glance, Node.js seems simple: you write JavaScript code, run it with node, and things just work.
+At first glance, Node.js seems simple, you write JavaScript code, run it with node, and things just work.
 But internally, Node.js is a very sophisticated system built with:

 1. V8 Engine (for running JavaScript code)
 2. libuv (for event loop, thread pool, async I/O)